smile2game/lite_llama/README.md

 ## Setup and Installation

 ### Pre-requisites
-> If you don't have a physical server, you can try using [virtaicloud remote server](https://growthdata.virtaicloud.com/t/hK).
+> If you don't have a physical server, you can try using [virtal cloud remote server](https://growthdata.virtaicloud.com/t/hK).

 lite_llama framework requires the following dependencies: